kpunith8/Links-and-Tutorials/Tools, Links and Libraries.md

 - `DukTape`, `JerryScript` - IoT JS Engines
 - `Grid.js` - HTML Table
 - `fast-memoize.js` - memoise the results
+- `ngrok` - to tunnel local development and create a temp server to test
+- `twilio` - Communication APIs for SMS, chat and so on, can be used to `serverless` functions using twilio JS package

 ## Testing